|Academic Profile |

 - Self renewal of hematopoietic stem cells

 - Schwartzkopf S, Grundemann C, Schweier O, Rossart S, Karjalainen KE, Becker KF, Pircher H. (2007).
 Tumor-associated E-cadherin mutations affect binding to the killer cell lectin-like receptor G1 in humans.
-J Immunology, 179(2), 1022-9.
+Journal of Immunology, 179(2), 1022-9.

 - Kisielow M., Kisielow J., Capoferri-Sollami g., Karjalainen K. (2005).
 Expression of lymphocyte activation gene 3 (LAG-3) on B cells is induced by T cells.
 European Journal of Immunology, 35(7), 2081-8.